BlackdBlook/SmartEjectors/README.md

 - Ejectors stop firing when local dyson swarm exceeds a certain size, proportional to the number of available nodes

 ## Changelog
+### v1.3.1
+- Fixed bug where nodes that are not constructed count towards available nodes
 ### v1.3.0
 - Added feature where EM Rail Ejectors stop firing depending on swarm size
 - Added features section in README